You are here

 ISO 50001, the global energy management systems standard, specifies requirements for establishing, implementing, maintaining, and improving an EnMS.
 The standard is based upon the Plan-Do-Check-Act management system, which is familiar to many manufacturing plants that have implemented other ISO standards.
-DOE's Superior Energy Performance program provides guidance, tools, and protocols to drive deeper, more sustained savings from ISO 50001.
+DOE's 50001 Ready and Superior Energy Performance programs provide guidance, tools, and protocols to drive deeper, more sustained savings from ISO 50001.

-The DOE eGuide for ISO 50001 is a comprehensive online reference that provides free, step-by-step guidance for ISO 50001 implementation from start to finish.
-The eGuide is intended to serve as a companion to the ISO 50001 standard, not replace it.
+The 50001 Ready Navigator is a comprehensive online reference that provides free, step-by-step guidance for ISO 50001 implementation from start to finish.
+The Navigator is intended to serve as a companion to the ISO 50001 standard, not replace it.

-The following sections highlight some of the information included the guide; open the DOE eGuide for ISO 50001 for more details, examples, templates, forms and checklists, and more.
+The following sections highlight some of the information included the guide; visit the Navigator for more details, examples, templates, forms and checklists, and more.